By: Justin Martinez (@JTheSportsDude)

 Phil Jackson must know best, right?

-Jackson finally got a star to go alongside Anthony on June 22…sort of.
+Jackson finally got a star to go alongside Anthony on June 22, but with a catch.
 The Knicks traded Calderon, Jerian Grant and Lopez to Chicago for Derrick Rose, Justin Holiday and a 2017 second-round pick.

 The acquisition of a Rose, a former MVP, looked good at first.
-He certainly wasn’t the same after all the injuries, but a foundation was finally in place.
+Rose wasn’t the same after all the injuries that plagued him in Chicago, though.
+Nevertheless, a foundation was finally in place.
 Jackson followed up the deal by signing Joakim Noah, Courtney Lee and Brandon Jennings.

 Things were looking up for the Knicks.
 Noah was clearly overpaid (4-year, $72-million deal) and Jennings was only signed to a one-year deal, but talks of getting back to the playoffs began to spread through the streets of New York.